fkaesmann/project2/README.md

 GA project 2

-GA project 2, called stockTracker, is a strock tracking application that is password protected with session keys. stockTracker allows users to create new user ID's and add new stock tickers to track.
+Called stockTracker, is a stock tracking application that is password protected with session keys. stockTracker allows users to create new user ID's and add new stocks to track.

-Functionality inlcudes full CRUD with index listing, create new persons and stocks, update stocks, and delete stocks.
+Functionality inlcudes full CRUD with an index, create new users and stocks, update stocks, and delete stocks.
 Update persons and delete persons is not included.

 ### Developer